Metallurgical and Materials Engineering

 *

-A minimum of 36.0 credits of approved coursework, 24 of which must be in MTGN or MLGN.
-Credits previously earned for a Master's degree may be applied, subject to approval, toward the Doctoral degree provided that the Master's degree was in Metallurgical and Materials Engineering or a similar field.
-At least 21.0 credits of approved course work must be taken at the Colorado School of Mines.
+A minimum of 36 credits of approved coursework, 24 of which must be in MTGN or MLGN.
+Credits previously earned for a master's degree may be applied, subject to approval, toward the doctoral degree provided that the master's degree was in Metallurgical and Materials Engineering or a similar field.
+At least 21 credits of approved coursework must be taken at Colorado School of Mines.

-All courses and any applicable Master's degree credits must be approved by the Thesis Committee and the Department Head (Thesis Committee consisting of: 4 or more members, including the advisor, at least 2 additional members from the Metallurgical and Materials Engineering Department, and at least 1 member from outside the Department.)
+All courses and any applicable master's degree credits must be approved by the thesis committee and the department head (thesis committee consisting of: four or more members, including the advisor, at least two additional members from the Metallurgical and Materials Engineering Department, and at least one member from outside the Department.)

 Students are expected to enroll in this seminar every semester, but a maximum of 1 credit hour may apply toward the degree.